gcadau/Electronic-Components-AI-Detection/READ_ME.md

                         None (no resize).
                         Standard values.
 See the <a href="#Standard-Resize-Parameters">section</a>.
                         (default: 'auto')
+  --one_hot_encoding
-  --one_hot_encoding    One-hot encoding option to be applied to labels
+                        One-hot encoding option to be applied to labels.
-                        (default: 'True')
+                        (default: True)
+  --name NAME
-  --name NAME           Name of the dataset (default: 'Electronic components
+                        Name of the dataset.
+                        (default: 'Electronic components dataset') --format FORMAT
-                        dataset')
-  --format FORMAT       Image format (e.g.: RGB, Grayscale, RGBA).
-If not
+                        Image format (e.g.: RGB, Grayscale, RGBA).
-                        present, automatically deduced from images.
-Images of homegeneus formats are suggested to improve algorithm performances. (default: None) --buffer_size BUFFER_SIZE
+                        If not present, automatically deduced from images.
+                        Images of homegeneus formats are suggested to improve algorithm performances.
+                        (default: None)
+  --buffer_size BUFFER_SIZE
+                        Buffer size.
-                        Buffer size (default:500)
+                        (default:500)
   --batch_size BATCH_SIZE
                         Batch size.
-Also possibile to use 'no batches' (default:16)
+                        Also possibile to use 'no batches'.
+                        (default:16)
   --model_path MODEL_PATH
-                        Path of the directory in which the trained model will be saved. (default: out\model) --domain_randomization
+                        Path of the directory in which the trained model will be saved.
+                        (default: 'out\model')
+  --domain_randomization
                         Enable image parameters domain randomization.
 Image
                         Parameters: - brightness - contrast - horizontally